Joseph-hackathon/Joseph-hackathon/README.md

 > [**AI Guard Snap**](https://github.com/Joseph-hackathon/hackathon/blob/main/ETH%20Seoul%202024.md) — AI Guard Snap provides wallet snap services and AI-based API services
 #### Celestia's Infinite Space Bazaar Hackathon
 > [**NFT.info**](https://github.com/Joseph-hackathon/hackathon/blob/main/Celestia's%20Infinite%20Space%20Bazaar%20Hackathon%20.md) — Not only recorded on the blockchain using Celestia DA, but is also designed so that there is no need to build a separate CDN service.
+#### Story Protocol v1.0 Buildathon
+> [**Story Pods**](https://github.com/Joseph-hackathon/hackathon/blob/main/Story%20Protocol%20v1.0%20Buildathon.md) — Own your podcasts!
+Attest your episodes with Story Protocol and enjoy royalty from your creation.
+Let your users support your content.

 </div>
 </details>